CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-8--Equivalences.lagda.md

 mvrnote: and fiberwise equivalences https://1lab.dev/1Lab.Equiv.Fibrewise.html
 mvrnote: worth working out/including?

 ## Relations

 mvrnote: why did we have this section again?

+mvrnote: GCD would be a cool exercise here!

 A (type-valued) *relation* between two types `A` and `B` is a type family `R : A → B → Type` depending on both `A` and `B`.
 We interpret